10 Hours / 10 CEs

 • Intended Audience

-This training is designed for mental health professionals who wish to enhance their clinical skills in treating shame, self-criticism, trauma, rigid personality structures, and related psychological disorders.
-The program provides evidence-based approaches and practical strategies for working with clients across a range of diagnoses, making it suitable for clinicians specializing in psychotherapy and those treating complex psychological issues.
+This training is designed for mental health professionals seeking to enhance their clinical skills in treating shame, self-criticism, trauma, rigid personality structures, and related psychological disorders.
+The program covers evidence-based approaches and practical strategies for working with clients across a range of diagnoses, including eating disorders, depression, and mood disorders.

-• Professional treating eating disorders, depression, mood disorders, and other psychological disorders
+• Professionals treating eating disorders, depression, mood disorders, and other psychological disorders

 • Experience Level